What's the difference between workers' compensation claim & a common law claim for damages?

 There are presently 27 self-insurers established under the workers' compensation scheme in Queensland, including such businesses as Toll Holdings, Coles, Woolworths, Myer, Qantas, and some local Government Councils to name a few.

-There Are Two Types Of Workers Compensation
+How Many Types Of Workers Compensation Are There?

 The first claim is a workers' compensation claim, more commonly known as a "workers' comp claim".